kennethklee/xpb/README.md

 Plugin orientated custom pocketbase builder, inspired by [xcaddy](https://github.com/caddyserver/xcaddy/).

-This is a usable example of running pocketbase
+This is a working example of building pocketbase with plugin support on the server.

 ## Requirements